mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ### Career Growth

+ I'm not anywhere in my career yet, so I can't offer too much insight on this section, but here are some general ideas I hear thrown around.
+Valuable internship experience can also help to skyrocket your career.
+The technical skillset and background gained through internship experience puts a strong intern candidate head-and-shoulders above their peers.
+A returning intern also already knows the ins and out of the company and can hop right into the deep end and start working on the cool stuff.
+A brand new hire will need learn everything and need lots of handholding to get up to speed.
+I've been told by recruiters and hiring mangers that returning interns often outpeform new hires because they're already familiar with everything and can hop right in.
+Finding your passion through internships helps to learn better faster in the job you most enjoy.

 ## Fun!

 ## Swag

 ## Clout

 We're young, this matters to us for some reason.
 Enjoy it while it lasts!

+# The Overall Process

 # Pre-Application